 Medical Services Plan

 British Columbians on premium assistance (low income) can claim part of their visit to a Registered Massage Therapist through their British Columbia Medical Services Plan (MSP).
 MSP will contribute up to $23 per visit for up to ten (10) total visits to supplementary health care providers per year.
-Unfortunately, we don’t do direct billing with MSP.
+Unfortunately, we are not registered with MSP and we don’t do direct billing with MSP.

 WorkSafeBC covers injured workers for their visits to a Registered Massage Therapist.
 An injured worker must inform the Registered Massage Therapist (RMT) if the visit is due to a workplace injury.
 Not all RMTs accept injured workers’ claims as there is a process to be verified.
 We often refer to these claims out as the shorter but “more often” booking requirements that are difficult for our clinic to accommodate.
 Sorry, we don’t do direct billing wit WorkSafeBC.